ctsdownloads/wi-fi-fixer/README.md

 ## Detects and fixes common issues with Intel wifi on GNOME environments:

-- Logic provided to be downloaded on one computer, then run onto another.
+- Logic provided to be downloaded on one computer, then run on another needing the Wi-Fi fixed.
 - Checks if the wifi radio is off, turns it on.
 - Restarts NetworkManager if down, then fixes it by restarting NetworkManager (GNOME).
 - Checks for Airplane mode. turns it off.